brorarangers/brorarangers.github.io/_posts/2017-10-19-a-look-ahead.md

 We certainly expect things to be a fair bit tighter and it could be the perfect game to enjoy one of our Hospitality Packages as we end the month and ready ourselves for a Cup Final in Inverness.

-Talking of Match Day Hospitality, we've got some cracking matches coming up later in the year which would be perfect to make that little bit special with a group offriends, workmates or business associates.
+Talking of Match Day Hospitality, we've got some cracking fixtures coming up later in the year which would be perfect to make that little bit special with a group offriends, workmates or business associates.

 The **16th of December** sees Fraserburgh come to town.
 The Broch have always been a team to push the league challengers, but this season they've taken that extra step and were only knocked off the top spot themselves after Cove's demolition of the current title holders.